e271828e/Flight.jl/prototypes/kernel/NOTES.md

   the equilibrium torque, under a force balance declared to a tolerance the bound still meets, converges with `saturated == [(:u, :upper)]` and the bound's own value committed.
 The same problem unbounded names nothing.
+- **The box is honored at every point the backend returns.** A guess of `100.0` under `[-1, 1]` comes back as `1.0`, saturated at `:upper`, with `1.0`
+  committed: the guess is projected at the pack site, so the returns that never step — the already-within-tolerance one, a stall at iteration one — cannot hand back an out-of-box point as converged with `saturated` empty.
+A degenerate box (`lower == upper`) pins the decision to that one value, named `:lower` because the saturation check tests `lower` first.
 - **The empty problem is the equilibrium probe.** `guess = (;)` bypasses the solver outright — `status == :bypassed`, one evaluation, no iterations, no seeded activation — and the nominal half's establishment round *is* the evaluation.
 On an equilibrium baseline it converges and commits; on one that is not, it answers no by the ordinary box test and leaves the sim `built`.
-- **The setup diagnostic collects, in two observable stages.** A bounds key-set mismatch, an `Int` guess field and an unresolvable selector come back as one `TrimProblemInvalid` naming all three, the read set's own `ReadResolution` line kept verbatim inside it.
-The residual/tolerances key-set disagreement is the one check only the guess evaluation can make (§14.7 says so), so it is reported from there, in its own collected throw of the same kind.
+- **The setup diagnostic collects, in three observable stages.** A bounds key-set mismatch, an `Int` guess field and an unresolvable selector come back as one `TrimProblemInvalid` naming all three, the read set's own `ReadResolution` line kept verbatim inside it; an inverted box (`lower` above `upper` on one decision) is collected there too, with both values named, because no projection can honor it, and so is a non-positive tolerance — zero and negative in one problem come back as one throw naming both, the acceptance test's divisor being the reason.
+The residual/tolerances key-set disagreement is the check only an evaluation can make (§14.7 says so), so it is reported from there, in its own collected throw of the same kind — and from *both* evaluations that can observe it: a lambda branching on the scalar it is handed answers one key set at the nominal guess and another at the first seeded point, and the seeded re-check turns what would be a bare `ErrorException` from the reorder into the same named refusal.
 Every refusal leaves the simulation untouched.
 - **An incomplete baseline is `UninitializedInputs` at setup.** Trim's application to its own scratch stores is one of §14.6's three sites, and coverage is a plan-level fact: the check runs before any evaluation, names